SAP/luigi/docs/navigation-parameters-reference.md

 ### items
 - **type**: array
-- **description**: defines the list of apps.
-App element attributes are described below.
+- **description**: defines the list of application elements.
 - **attributes**:
-  - **title** defines the app title.
-This is shown in the app switcher drop-down as well as the title in the header of the Luigi application if a user is in the context of the app.
+  - **title** defines the application title.
+This is shown in the **appSwitcher** drop-down as well as the title in the header of the Luigi application if a user is in the context of the app.
-  - **subTitle** defines the app sub-title.
+  - **subTitle** defines the application sub-title.
 This is shown as the sub-title in the header of the Luigi application if a user is in the context of the app.
   - **link** is a link within the Luigi application that defines the root of the app.
-It is used to switch to the app if the drop-down entry is selected.
+It is used to switch to the application if the drop-down entry is selected.
 It is also used to determine if a user is within the app's scope, so that the corresponding title and sub-title can be rendered in the header.